-Glaucoma eye drops are prescription eye drops that decrease intraocular pressure by reducing the amount of fluid your eye produces or improve the outflow of fluid your eye produces.
+Glaucoma eye drops are prescription eye drops that decrease intraocular pressure by either reducing the amount of fluid your eye produces or improving the outflow of fluid your eye produces.
 Several different classes of glaucoma medications are available to provide pressure reduction including beta-blockers, prostaglandin analogues, alpha-adrenergic agonists, miotics, Rho kinase inhibitors, and oral and topical carbonic anhydrase inhibitors.

 For some forms of glaucoma, oral prescription medications may be recommended to help reduce pressure inside your eye.

 Using a laser, your physician can treat the area where fluid flows out of the eye resulting in a reduction of eye pressure.
 Laser therapy is an outpatient procedure.

 Filtering surgery creates a new passage for fluid drainage.
 Surgery is usually reserved for cases that cannot be controlled by medication and after appropriate laser treatment.

 To enhance filtering surgery, your ophthalmologist may insert a small aqueous shunt to keep the surgically created drainage opening from closing.

 Minimally invasive glaucoma surgery or MIGS refers to a few different surgical options.
 Some of these options are only done at the time of cataract surgery.
 MIGS are recommended to lower eye pressure and prevent progression of glaucoma.
 MIGS procedures are indicated in certain types of glaucoma and work by using microscopic-sized equipment and tiny incisions.
 MIGS typically are less invasive than filtering surgery.